 Joel Peterson, Destructoid: "For what little code you actually need to learn to put together a basic game, Ren’Py makes sense.
 It is well supported by a massive community in the Lemma Soft forums, and relatively bug free.
 It is extremely flexible.
 For new game creators it might initially seem more intimidating, but it is worth the time.
 Ultimately my work, while not initially faster, is going far smoother due to the less restricting nature of the engine."

-Perfect for you if: You’re not interested in bells and whistles, learning much code, and want a simple to use drag-and-drop interface
+Perfect for you if: You’re not interested in bells and whistles, learning much code, and want a simple drag-and-drop interface

 Example games: True Lover’s Knot, One Last Chance, The Ties That Bind, Dear & Mine, Panzermadels: Tank Dating Simulator

-If you’re not as interested in coding or Python as you are in just getting your project completed, TyranoBuilder may be more your speed.
+If you’re not as interested in coding or Python as in just getting your project done, TyranoBuilder may be more your speed.
 You need to know exactly zero about coding.
-It’s the fastest way to make a quick and dirty prototype, especially if you’re pitching a game or need a loose concept, but if you want to flesh the rest of your project out it can do that too.
+It’s the fastest way to make a quick-and-dirty prototype, especially if you’re pitching a game or need a loose concept, but if you want to flesh the rest of your project out it can do that too.

 That said, many of the more complex things you can implement in systems like Ren’Py aren’t possible within the confines of TyranoBuilder.
 After tinkering with the program for a while, I was able to get the skeleton of a visual novel up and playable in the span of 15 minutes, with some sloppy writing and artwork whipped up in MS Paint.
 It was quick and dirty as expected, but in many ways that’s what TyranoBuilder is for.